Discover Ozello: the Nature Coast Keys

 Every February, the Ozello Civic Association puts on it Chili Cookoff – an event that draws people from all over the area.
 Cash prizes for the top 3 chilis, crafts, a chili dinner, and the chance to win a kayak are the main draws.

-This Chili Cookoff was started about 15 years ago as small friendly competition between Civic members and it has grown exponentially throughout the years.
+This Chili Cookoff was started about 15 years ago as a small, friendly competition between Civic members and it has grown exponentially throughout the years.
 The last ten years have also featured local artists and craft vendors which add a lot to the festival.

 It went so well that a fine arts show was added in the fall.